-We lease approximately 2,200 square feet of office space in Maple Grove, Minnesota, under a lease agreement through October 30, 2021, and have leased office space in Amsterdam, The Netherlands through August 31, 2020.
-In addition, we lease an office space in Beijing, China under a lease agreement through September 8, 2020 and an office space in Japan through April 30, 2020.
+We lease approximately 2,200 square feet of office space in Maple Grove, Minnesota, under a lease agreement through October 30, 2021, and have leased office space in Amsterdam, The Netherlands through August 31, 2021.
+In addition, we lease an office space in Beijing, China under a lease agreement through November 29, 2023.